 When an employer loses a breach of contract lawsuit, it can be ordered to pay what the employee was entitled to under the contract.
 If, for example, an employee is fired after the first year of a two-year contract, the employee is entitled to the remaining year of pay, as well as any benefits the employee would have received during that time.
 However, an employee who sues for breach of contract has an obligation to minimize ("mitigate," in legal terms) these damages by looking for other work.
 The employee can't simply sit out the year on the sofa, collecting a paycheck.
 The employee's ultimate measure of damages will be what the employer owed under the contract less what the employee actually earned (or should have earned) from other work.

 Example: Bob has a one-year employment contract, and is paid a monthly salary of $10,000.
 Bob is fired, in breach of the contract, after nine months.
 He spends a couple of months looking for a new job, and finally has to accept a position that pays only $6,000 per month.
-Bob's damages are $24,000: two months of full pay while he looked for work, and one month of the difference between his old salary and his new salary.
+Bob's damages are $24,000: two months of full pay while he looked for work, and one month of pay for the difference between his old salary and his new salary.
 If Bob did nothing to find a new job, the judge or jury would have to decide whether he could have found other work.
 If so, his damages will be reduced by the amount he should have earned by taking another job.

 An employee who wins a discrimination lawsuit is entitled to these damages, for most types of discrimination: